Home Health Disease of the 21st century: how to treat depression

 • decreased libido;

-• various pains in the body (joints, chest, heart palpitations).
+• various pains in the body (in joints, chest, rapid heartbeat).

 Manifestations in behavior: